PredictiveScienceLab/paper-2023-inverse-map-karumuri/README.md

 # inverse-map-karumuri-2023
-This repository replicates the result of the paper "Learning to solve Bayesian inverse problems: An amortized variational inference approach."
+This repository replicates the result of the paper "Learning to solve Bayesian inverse problems: An amortized variational inference approach using Gaussian and Flow guides."

 ## **Learning to solve Bayesian inverse problems: An amortized variational inference approach**
 [Sharmila Karumuri](https://scholar.google.com/citations?user=uY1G-S0AAAAJ&hl=en) and [Ilias Bilionis](https://scholar.google.com/citations?user=rjXLtJMAAAAJ&hl=en).

-Our paper proposes an approach to solve Bayesian inverse problems in real time.
+Our paper proposes an approach to solve Bayesian inverse problems in real-time.
 Our method is intended to overcome the need for solving inverse problems from scratch for each set of new data.
 We do this by learning a map from data to posteriors (Bayesian inverse map).

 #### The novel features of our approach are as follows: